Universal Pansharpening Model

 \subsection{Latent Diffusion Bridge Model}

-Diffusion bridge models establish probabilistic paths between arbitrary paired distributions~\cite{kieu2025bidirectional}.
-Here, we leverage this framework to bridge the low‑quality representation $\mathbf{z}_T \in p_{LQ}(\mathbf{Z})$ and the high‑quality representation $\mathbf{z}_0 \in p_{HQ}(\mathbf{Z})$ in the latent domain, termed the LDBM.
-Let $\mathbf{z}_t$ be a finite random variable governed by the generalized diffusion bridge process in~\cite{wang2025residual}, with terminal condition $\mathbf{z}_T$.
-The evolution of its marginal distribution $p(\mathbf{z}_t \mid \mathbf{z}_T)$ satisfies the following stochastic differential equation under a fixed stationary coefficient ratio $\lambda$ with noise schedule $\theta_t$ (detailed in Apps.~A):
+Benefiting from the MiT, the learned latent space exhibits clear modality-aware separation, where different spectral bands are mapped into distinct yet structured latent distributions (See Fig.~\ref{notion:1-3}).
+Such a discriminative latent space preserves the intrinsic spectral identity of each modality and balances the heterogeneous spectral representations.
+Consequently, the latent representations of low-quality and high-quality observations maintain the band-dependent correspondence.
+Therefore, we employ a latent diffusion bridge model (LDBM) to construct a point-to-point probabilistic path between the low-quality latent distribution $p_{LQ}(\mathbf{Z})$ and the high-quality latent distribution $p_{HQ}(\mathbf{Z})$.
+Let $\mathbf{z}_t$ be a finite random variable governed by the generalized diffusion bridge process in~\cite{wang2025residual,kieu2025bidirectional}, with terminal condition $\mathbf{z}_T$.
+The evolution of its marginal distribution $p(\mathbf{z}_t \!\mid\! \mathbf{z}_T)$ satisfies the following stochastic differential equation under a fixed stationary coefficient ratio $\lambda$ with noise schedule $\theta_t$ (See Appendix.~\ref{sec:suppl_B}):